 Chubby, Pooch, Butch and Tiny Tavares carry on the family tradition as they continue to perform sold-out concerts around the world with no end in sight.
 Ralph briefly came out of retirement to join Tiny for two tracks on a charity album sponsored by the Boston Red Sox to raise money to help continue sports programming in public schools.
 In 2012, Chubby released his first solo album, “Jealousy.”
 Produced by former Textones leader Carla Olson and distributed by Universal, it is a solid, roots R&B project comparable to comebacks in recent times by Solomon Burke and Jerry Lee Lewis.
 The reviews are excellent and sales are strong.
 It should open the doors on the Tavares catalog to a whole new generation of listeners.

-On May 3, 2014, Tavares will be presented in concert in their hometown of Providence, Rhode Island and will be inducted into the Rhode Island Music Hall of Fame the following day.
-Along with Ralph, Chubby, Pooch, Butch and Tiny, John and Victor will also be honored for their contributions during the group’s formative years.
+On May 3, 2014, Tavares was presented in concert in their hometown of Providence, Rhode Island and inducted into the Rhode Island Music Hall of Fame the following day.
+Along with Ralph, Chubby, Pooch, Butch and Tiny, their brothers John and Victor, cousin Peter Nicholaus, and Linda Steele were also be honored for their contributions during the group’s formative years.

 THE TAVARES DISCOGRAPHY: ORIGINAL RELEASES